About sentinel lymph node biopsy used in breast cancer staging.

 Sentinel lymph node biopsies are very accurate and reliable (around 90-95%) when they are negative for tumor cells.
 But if there is a positive result there is still lack of clarity regarding the prognostic indications.
 If the sentinel lymph node is tumor-positive, it does not necessarily mean that the cancer will metastasise to the other ‘non-sentinel‘ lymph nodes.

-If the results show a ‘mix‘ of negative (clear) and positive (cancerous) nodes, the risk of spread to the axillary lymph nodes is still considered quite low, at around 10%.
+If the results show a ‘mix‘ of negative (clear) and positive (cancerous) nodes, the risk of spread to the axillary lymph nodes in breast is still considered quite low, at around 10%.
 A CLND (Completion lymph node dissection) may not be required, but cannot be conclusively ruled out.

 Other factors that tend to suggest an increased probability of involvement of the other lymph nodes include the size of the lesion on affected sentinel node and also the size of the primary tumor.
 Other factors which can help predict additional nodal metastasis include the presence or absence of lymphovascular invasion in the primary tumor and the amount of lymph node removal.